-Trump confronts liberal Minneapolis ahead of key rally
+‘Welcome to Minneapolis’: Trump rally roils liberal bastion

-MINNEAPOLIS (AP) — The conflict on which President Donald Trump thrives arrived in Minnesota well ahead of his touchdown in the liberal heart of a state he craves to win next year.
+MINNEAPOLIS (AP) — The conflict and Twitter battles arrived in Minnesota well ahead of President Donald Trump’s touchdown in the state.

 Trump traded Twitter insults with the Minneapolis mayor over who should pay more than $500,000 in security costs for Thursday’s rally at a downtown arena.
 He denounced Jacob Frey as a “Radical Left” lightweight and blasted the Democrat for a police policy banning officers from wearing their uniforms in support of political candidates.
 He sprinkled in a reference to his favorite foil — the city’s Rep. Ilhan Omar — just for good measure.